Business cycle: Identifying

 Business cycles are not merely fluctuations in aggregate economic activity.
 The critical feature that distinguishes them from the commercial convulsions of earlier centuries or from the seasonal and other short term variations of our own age is that the fluctuations are widely diffused over the economy – its industry, its commercial dealings, and its tangles of finance.
 The economy of the western world is a system of closely interrelated parts.
 He who would understand business cycles must master the workings of an economic system organized largely in a network of free enterprises searching for profit.
 The problem of how business cycles come about is therefore inseparable from the problem of how a capitalist economy functions.

-In the United States, it is generally accepted that the National Bureau of Economic Research (NBER) is the final arbiter of the dates of the peaks and troughs of the business cycle.
-An expansion is the period from a trough to a peak and a recession as the period from a peak to a trough.
-The NBER identifies a recession as "a significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production".
+In the United States, the National Bureau of Economic Research's Business Cycle Dating Committee identifies peaks and troughs retrospectively.
+It defines an expansion as the period from a trough to a peak and a recession as the period from a peak to a trough.
+The committee defines a recession as a significant decline in economic activity that is spread across the economy and lasts more than a few months.
+It uses a range of monthly measures of aggregate real economic activity.
+In recent decades, it has placed the most weight on real personal income less transfers and nonfarm payroll employment.
+The committee waits for sufficient data before announcing a peak or trough to reduce the risk of major revisions to its chronology.